captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What did you say?
 ---
 ## SHARON:
-Oh, I said: today is my reading group.
+Oh, I said “today is my reading group”.
 ---
 If you want to come with me.
 ---
 ## ROBYN:
-Your "reading group"?
+Your “reading group”?
 ---
 ## SHARON:
 You know, a book club.